Ginger is a staple food in many households. It adds a bite to any dish and is known for its health benefits.

 In summary, ginger will go bad after a while.
 Ginger root can last up to a week in the pantry and up to a month if stored in the fridge.

 How To Tell If Ginger Has Gone Bad

 Ginger may be in two forms.
-Either it’s ground into a powdered spice, or it’s in its natural form of a ginger root.
+Either it’s ground into a powdered spice or in its natural form of a ginger root.

 If ground ginger shows no signs of mold, wet spots, or big clumps, it is probably still good.
 As long as you keep moisture away from the bottle, it shouldn’t go bad.

 You may also want to do a quality test.
 Ground ginger tends to lose its flavor and potency over time.
-Inspect your ginger spice to determine if you’re happy with its quality or not.
+Inspect your ginger spice to determine whether you’re happy with its quality.
 If you are, feel free to use it in your cooking.

 Any presence of mold can indicate that your ginger root has gone bad.
 If there are specks of mold, you can simply cut off the mold as well as that piece of ginger root and use the rest.
 Larger spots of mold tell you that the whole ginger root should be discarded.